 This museum certainly makes use of unused spaces as you will find this outdoor museum underneath a bypass.
 This free thing to do in Madrid is well worth a visit even if it is just to witness how this space is beautifully utilised.
 The collection is mainly made up of abstract sculptures with works by Joan Miró and Eduardo Chillida also included.

 15. Anden 0

-If you want to see what an old Madrid Metro station looked like in the 1960s, then visit Anden O. This free Madrid attraction showcases an old Madrid Metro station, and while it is a small museum it is definitely worth a look, especially as it is free to enter.
+Our final suggestion for things to do for free in Madrid is visiting Anden O. If you want to see what an old Madrid Metro station looked like in the 1960s, then this is the place to visit.
+This free Madrid attraction showcases an old Madrid Metro station, and while it is a small museum it is definitely worth a look, especially as it is free to enter.

 Location: Plaza Chamberi

 Opening hours: Tues-Fri: 11 am – 7 pm, Sat, Sun and holidays: 11 am – 3 pm